Knoydart Colours

 Lindsay is a Mountain Leader, yoga teacher and an advanced remedial massage therapist with a passion for movement and the great outdoors, she loves to help people to find mindful ways to connect with nature.

-Lindsay’s passion for the Knoydart peninsula was ignited more than 20 years ago on a trip with Glasgow University mountaineering club friends, since then she has revisited the area many times on foot, bike and sea kayak and, more recently, for work as a massage therapist.
+Lindsay’s passion for the Knoydart peninsula was ignited more than 20 years ago on a trip with Glasgow University mountaineering club friends, since then she has revisited the area many times on foot, bike and sea kayak and, more recently, for regular clinics in her work as a massage therapist.
 Over two decades, she has gained a love, knowledge and a deep respect for the rugged landscape and the community of this region.

 The Retreat

 Getting to know each other and exploring Knoydart’s glorious colours and shapes through walking, gentle yoga and creative nature connection activities.
-Group meal at the Bunk House in Inverie.

 Accessibility